Carignan

 Ampelographers believe that the grape likely originated in Cariñena, Aragon and was later transplanted to Sardinia, elsewhere in Italy, France, Algeria, and much of the New World.
 The variety was historically a component of Rioja's red wine blend.
 The grape's prominence in France hit a high point in 1988 when it accounted for 167,000 ha and was France's most widely planted grape variety.
 That year, in a drive to increase the overall quality of European wine and to reduce the growing wine lake phenomenon, the European Union started an aggressive vine pull scheme where vineyard owners were offered cash subsidies in exchange for pulling up their vines.
 Out of all the French wine varieties, Carignan was the most widely affected dropping by 2000 to 95,700 ha (236,000 acres) and being surpassed by Merlot as the most widely planted grape.

 The popularity of Carignan was largely tied to its ability to produce very large yields in the range of 200 hl/ha (11 tons/acre).
-The vine does face significant viticultural hazards with significant sensitivity to several viticultural hazards including rot, powdery mildew, downy mildew, and grape worms.
+The vine faces significant sensitivity to several viticultural hazards including rot, powdery mildew, downy mildew, and grape worms.
 Carignan is a late budding and ripening grape which requires a warm climate in order to achieve full physiological ripeness.
 The vine also develops very thick stalk around the grape clusters which makes mechanical harvesting difficult.
 It has an upright growth habit and can be grown without a trellis.

 A white grape mutation known as Carignan blanc and a pink-berried Carignan gris also exists in Roussillon in small plantings of around 411 ha and 1 ha, respectively, reported in 2008.